Boarding and Docking

 • Ensure that the boat is securely tied to the dock.

 • Sit on the side of the dock and place one foot on either side of the center board.
-Ease yourself into the seat.
+Ease yourself onto the seat.

 • If you are using water bottles or any tools such as wrenches and screwdrivers, ensure that you lay them in the boat gently.
 Throwing equipment into the boat can damage the boat.